 While Greater Noida has better planned development than Chandigarh, the law and order issues and delays in metro rail connectivity affected the enthusiasm of people to shift from Delhi to this locality, approximately 60 kms out of its municipal limits, adds Sachar.
 “Delays in the implementation of projects, always take a toll on other corresponding developments.
 This is because whenever a big development takes place, it brings along with it other smaller constructive developments.
 Uncertainty is a disturbing factor for investors, which gets compounded by delays in major projects,” he explains.

-In the current scenario, there is ample supply available in Greater Noida, while demand remains well below the corresponding real estate developments.
+In the current scenario, there is ample supply of properties for sale in Greater Noida, while demand remains well below the corresponding real estate developments.
 However, property buyers’ interest towards Greater Noida is driven by its easy accessibility to the central parts of Delhi.
 It is well-connected with Delhi through the Noida-Greater Noida Expressway and once the metro becomes operational, this interest only seems set to increase.